WorkComposer vs Time Doctor: cleaner time tracking at half the price.

 - Premium add-ons

-- Stealth, blurring
+- Extended Silent, blurring

 Time Doctor Standard